Mateusz-Dera/nano-codec-dataset-pipeline-rocm/README.md

 ```
 ## 🎯 What Does This Do?

-This pipeline takes your **audio datasets** from HuggingFace and converts them into **tokenized neural codec representations** using NVIDIA NeMo NanoCodec.
+This pipeline takes your **audio datasets** (from HuggingFace or local files) and converts them into **tokenized neural codec representations** using NVIDIA NeMo NanoCodec.

 If you're training audio generation models (like TTS, voice cloning, or speech models), you need your audio data in a tokenized format.
 This pipeline:

-- 📦 Downloads audio datasets from HuggingFace
+- 📦 Downloads audio datasets from HuggingFace **or uses local datasets** (no login required!)
 - 🔊 Encodes audio into 4-layer neural codec tokens (super compressed)
 - 💾 Saves everything in efficient JSONL.gz format
 - ⚡ Uses all your GPUs for maximum speed (NVIDIA CUDA or AMD ROCm)
-- 🚀 Automatically uploads the final dataset back to HuggingFace
+- 🚀 Automatically uploads the final dataset back to HuggingFace (optional)
 - ⚙️ Fast setup with uv package manager

 **Perfect for:** Anyone training audio models that need tokenized audio data (like language models for speech, TTS systems, voice conversion, etc.)